 NOTE: This show is a fun show!
 We are looking for FUN characters...
 Naturally, singing is important in a musical (as Gilbert & Sullivan would agree), but there will be room to ADD those willing to share their non-singing "voices" enthusiastically and with spirit (without microphones, of course) as actors and movers (people who might do well "line-dancing" in the squares on a hot-crowded Friday night).

 You will read (cold-read) selections from the script.

+Accents?
+The show takes place in England.
+Americans are notorious for mimicking accents based on their favorite characters in films (James Bond, Harry Potter, Mary Poppins etc.).
+Let’s just say, for this art, our art, “correct” English accents are less important than sincere acting.
 If you want to “try” an accent, go for it.
 If not, that’s okay too.
-The important thing about speaking onstage is that our audiences can hear and understand your words… and that is the goal we’ll aim for!
+The important thing about speaking onstage in The Villages is that our audiences can hear and understand your words… and that is the goal we’ll aim for!